Skip to main content

 Take photos, not wildflowers

-If you’re keen to get started, here are some pointers for finding and taking photographs of wildflowers.
+Here are some pointers for finding and taking photographs of wildflowers:

 • Please don’t pick any wildflowers – it’s illegal and causes real damage to wildflower populations, landscapes and pollinators.